The child

 Mother

-Your breasts may change shape and appearance this time too.
-You will likely go up one or more bra sizes during your pregnancy.
+Your breasts may be larger, so that you need a larger bra.
 A firm bra that provides plenty of support is a comfortable alternative.
-Breasts are often most tender during the first half of the pregnancy.
+Breasts are often at their most tender during the first half of the pregnancy.

 If you’re not taking vitamin and mineral supplements already, now is a good time to start.
-You could also add an iron supplement.
-Consult your midwife or physician.
+You could add an iron supplement as well.

 Partner